RobusGauli/goenv/README.md

-Dot.Env: Fast Env Decoder to Go-Struct for Go
+GoEnv: Fast Env Decoder to Go-Struct for Go
 ================================================

 What is this?